mart505/MASC/README.md

 ## Installation

-Download all files and install the packages from requirements.txt
+Download all files and install the dependencies as mentioned in the requirements.txt file.

 ## Files